850 Divorce Lawyer

 2. Residency Requirements Apply

-To file for divorce in Florida, either you or your spouse must have lived in the state for at least 6 months before filing.
-If you recently moved to Panama City or Bay County, make sure you meet this requirement before starting the process.
+To file for divorce in Florida, either you or your spouse must have lived in the state for at least six months before filing.
+This is typically shown through a Florida driver’s license, voter registration, or a witness affidavit confirming residency.

 3. There Are Two Types of Divorce in Florida